 It started while I was watching the news.
-But it wasn’t old-fashioned “light bulb” moment when everything instantly becomes clear.
+But it wasn’t an old-fashioned “light bulb” moment when everything instantly becomes clear.
 Instead, it was more like the new energy-efficient light bulbs that take 15 minutes to turn on while you stumble around in the dark.
 That was when I first learned to surrender my career to God.

 In seventh grade, I decided I wanted to be a television news reporter.
 This was in spite of my braces and obliviousness to current events.
-I held onto my dream throughout high school, college, two internships and several jobs in the field.
+I held onto my dream throughout high school, college, two internships, and several jobs in the field.
 I lugged heavy camera equipment while wearing three-inch heels and shot my own standups.
 Once, I even blanked on live TV when the teleprompter wasn’t working.
 None of these deterred me though.
 I loved creating videos and hearing people’s stories.
 I also loved writing.

 Learning to Surrender My Career to God